impetus-js/macro-repo-stuff/docs/top-level-docs/features-and-benefits.md

       4. File data
       5. Authorization
 2. Code & packages are atomic
+   1. Frontend and backend code are completely separated
+   2. Packages are singularly focused
-   1. All code does a single thing
+      1. Each file has a single function
       2. Packages only contain business rules
-   3. Frontend and backend code are completely separated
-   4. Packages are singularly focused
+      3. This makes packages incredibly lean
+         1. All code is separated into standardized directories
-   5. 2 types of packages
+   3. 2 types of packages
       1. Private packages are used as libraries for internal development, public libraries.
 THis keeps them focused on thier usecases therefore atomic.
 Private libraries can also have deeper namespaces which makes it easier to keep track of them i.e.
          1. `@organization/subdomain/component`
          2. `@organization/subdomain/service`